Anti-Growth Assets (List of Stores of Value)

 Can cryptocurrencies be considered a store of value?

-Cryptocurrencies are a controversial store of value due to their lack of intrinsic value, high volatility, and relatively small market size.
+Cryptocurrencies are a controversial store of value due to their lack of intrinsic value, high volatility, and relatively small market size (less than the market cap of the largest companies).

 How do commodity currencies provide a hedge against inflation?